whya5448/dns-proxy-server/README.md

   "dnsServerPort": 8980 // dns server port, when 0 the default value is used }
 ```

+# If you need terminal options

+	$ ./dns-proxy-server --help
+	-compress
+		compress replies
+	-conf-path string
+		The config file path  (default "conf/config.json")
+	-cpuprofile string
+		write cpu profile to file
+	-default-dns
+		This DNS server will be the default server for this machine (default true)
+	-help
+		This message
+	-server-port int
+		The DNS server to start into (default 53)
+	-service string
+		Setup as service, starting with machine at boot
+			docker = start as docker service,
+			normal = start as normal service,
+			uninstall = uninstall the service from machine
+	-tsig string
+		use MD5 hmac tsig: keyname:base64
+	-web-server-port int
+		The web server port (default 5380)

 # Installing it as a service